amethyst/amethyst/docs/CONTRIBUTING.md

 1. You have ensured the pull request is rebased on a recent version of your respective branch or the latest upstream has been merged.
 2. All of the following commands completed without errors.
+You can pass whatever features are relevant for your change.
+CI will test with all features enabled.
    * `rustup update stable nightly`
    * `cargo +nightly fmt --all`
    * `cargo +nightly clippy --workspace --all-targets --features empty -Z unstable-options`
-   * `cargo build --all-targets --workspace --features empty`
    * `cargo test --all-targets --workspace --features empty`
    * `cargo run --example $YOUR_EXAMPLE --features $YOUR_BACKEND`
 3. You have granted non-exclusive right to your source code under both the